dharmafly/pablo-docs/_posts/2004-01-01-getting-started.md

     cx: function(el, i) {return i * 4 + 1 + '%'},
     r:  function(el, i) {return i + 1 + '%'}
 })
-/* Add a listener for mouseover & touchstart events */ .on('mouseover touchstart', function(){
+/* Add a listener for mouseover &amp; touchstart events */ .on('mouseover touchstart', function(){
     /* Wrap this element in a Pablo collection */ var circle = Pablo(this),